ryanmasri13/kickstarter-recommender/reports/lebanon_deep_case_study.md

 4. A small dose of energy helps - consider rephrasing to sound more confident.  *(SHAP=-0.073)*
 5. Your launch month (February) is a weaker month for this category.
 Consider shifting the launch.  *(SHAP=-0.055)*

 **Reading:** Multiple recommendations triggered.
 Each one identifies a feature the creator could change before launching.
-Even at this small N, the same patterns (over-long duration, no video, oversized goal) recur across the failed campaigns.
+Even at this small N, the same patterns (over long duration, no video, oversized goal) recur across the failed campaigns.

 ---